Winston Peters taking new legal action over superannuation overpayment leak

 The timing of Peters' action is extraordinary given that he about to become Acting Prime Minister in the next week or so when Jacinda Ardern takes leave to have her baby.

+A spokesman said: "The minister's view is this a private legal matter which is now lodged before the High Court.
+He won't discuss matters which are sub judice."

+Ardern herself is taking the same line.
+Her spoksman said: "Mr Peters is taking this action in a private capacity and the Prime Minister won't be commenting on any aspect of the case as it is before the courts."

-All targets of his action are entitled to apply to the Cabinet to have their legal fees paid - the Cabinet which Peters will be leading.
+All targets of Peters'action are entitled to apply to the Cabinet to have their legal fees paid - the Cabinet which Peters will be leading.

 Some previous targets in Peters' witch-hunt are not named in this action, namely former National Party leader Sir Bill English, former minister Steven Joyce, former chief of staff Wayne Eagleson and National Party staffer Clark Hennessey.

-Peters has targeted journalists Tim Murphy, editor of Newsroom, and Lloyd Burr, a former political reporter at Newshub, in action for discovery but is not pursuing them.
+Peters has targeted journalists Tim Murphy, editor of Newsroom, and Lloyd Burr, a former political reporter at Newshub, in a previous action for discovery of documents but is not pursuing them.

 It is understood that papers were lodged today in the High Court in Auckland.